Complementary and Integrative Medicine/

-Specific academic requirements and programs may vary from one AOM college to another, but in general, a Bachelor’s or Associate’s degree (or the equivalent, with 60 semester units from an accredited college or university) is required for admission into an AOM program.
+Specific academic requirements and programs may vary from one acupuncture/Oriental medicine (AOM) college to another, but in general, a bachelor’s or associate’s degree (or the equivalent, with 60 semester units from an accredited college or university) is required for admission into an AOM program.

 The length of training at most accredited AOM schools is three years for acupuncture and four years for the combination of acupuncture and Oriental medicine.
 The Oriental medicine program includes the study of Chinese herbology.

-Over 50 colleges nationwide offer graduate training in AOM at the Master’s degree level, which is the entry-level degree for the profession.
+Over 50 colleges nationwide offer graduate training in AOM at the master’s degree level, which is the entry-level degree for the profession.
 Specialized clinical training at the doctoral level is also available.
-There are approximately 8,500 students in U.S.-based AOM schools and about 2,000 graduates annually.
+There are approximately 8,500 students in U.S. AOM schools and about 2,000 graduates annually.
 The student bodies are very diverse with a variety of ethnic backgrounds and a high number of women.
-Search for schools that provide training for this career.

 Graduates from accredited AOM schools, or schools that are in candidacy status for accreditation, are eligible to take the national certification examinations offered by the National Certification Commission for Acupuncture & Oriental Medicine (NCCAOM).
-Certification by NCCAOM is a requirement of licensure in most states that license the practice of AOM.
+With the exception of California, NCCAOM’s examinations are accepted or required in the states that license the practice of AOM.
 Currently, AOM is regulated by a formal practice act in 42 states and the District of Columbia.
 Licensure is the most common form of practice authorization in these states.